JesseWWolfgang/pokeemerald-expansion/README.md

 # feature/location-battle-music

-Adds a simple function header to determine a custom music for trainer battles and wild battles based on the current MAPSEC.
+Adds a collection of simple functions to control custom music for the following types of music based on the current MAPSEC:

-Functions are:
+- trainer battles
+- wild battles
+- trainer victory
+- wild victory

+Functions are defined in :

-`GetTrainerBattleMusicForLocation` and `GetWildBattleMusicForLocation`.
+`location_music.h` and `location_music.c`.